A Free Mini Guide for Parents

 Here’s what’s inside:

-Each section includes short, guided exercises – no pressure, just practical steps toward calmer days.
+Each section includes short, guided prompts – no pressure, just gentle support toward calmer days.

 Why Deschooling Matters